Updated-NoCheatPlus/Docs/Settings/General.md

 This page lists all the config options that apply to the multiple existing features.

 # Active
-This is a simple switch to enable or disable features throughout the configiguration.
+This is a simple switch to enable or disable features throughout the configuration.
 **True**: Enables a feature
 **False**: Disables a feature